epeli/react-bem-factory/README.md

 autoprefixing are supported out of the box.
 The experience should be pretty similiar to styled-components and Emotion as they use Stylis too.

-For better developer experiencen VSCode you should install the [vscode-styled-components][] extension to get syntax highlighting and auto-completion.
+For better developer experience in VSCode you should install the [vscode-styled-components][] extension to get syntax highlighting and auto-completion.